-EtherCAT® Network Configuration and Diagnosis
+EtherCAT® Network Configuration, Diagnosis, and Monitoring

-Standard- and Expert View
+Standard and Expert View

 The neatly arranged Standard View enables customers to create an EtherCAT® configuration within a view simple steps.
 It hides more rarely used parameters and options - these can be enabled using the Expert View.

-Restriction to the essentials
+Restriction to the Essentials

 Online or Offline Configuration

-A unique feature of the EC-Engineer is the ability to set an arbitrary fixed data memory layout for a single slave or a group of slaves.
+A unique feature of EC-Engineer is the ability to set an arbitrary fixed data memory layout for a single slave or a group of slaves.
 It is possible to set the address of a slave to the desired fixed location in the process data area.
 This address then will not be changed in case any other slaves are added or removed.
 The desired memory location can be set to different values for input and output data.

 EC-Engineer Software Development Kit (SDK)